|Responsible Unit||Office of Human Resources|

 There are no definitions for this policy at this time.

-Notwithstanding the above stated policy, it is understandable that in certain extraordinary situations it may not be possible for employees to get to work.
+It is understandable that in certain extraordinary situations it may not be possible for employees to get to work.
 This could be due to impassable roads, declaration of a state of emergency by a governmental official, etc. (NOTE: A declaration of emergency, even by the Governor, does not automatically mean closure of state offices.
 If there is to be closure of state offices in such a situation, that determination would result from a separate action by the Governor.)
 Certainly, employees as citizens are expected to abide by civil authority.
-Nevertheless, even in such situations, absence is the employee’s responsibility and employees will be expected to charge their absence to accumulated vacation, personal or overtime compensatory leave accruals.
+Nevertheless, even in such situations, absence is the employee’s responsibility and employees will be expected to charge their absences as appropriate (see: Employee Attendance Guidelines in the Case of Severe Weather Conditions or Other Extraordinary Circumstances).

-In an instance when a facility is to be closed, agencies must obtain authorization to close from the Governor’s Office of Employee Relations (GOER), after GOER has consulted with the New York State Office of General Services and/or the Director of State Operations.
-If questions arise as a result of a radio broadcast, telecast or other announcement involving a state-owned facility, a telephone call to your GOER liaison is recommended to obtain clarification prior to taking action.
-It should be noted that even when closures occur, employees performing essential services are expected to report to work in emergencies as part of their job responsibilities related to the emergency itself, and/or for the care and custody of clients in hospitals and facilities.
+In an instance when the University is to be closed, the appropriate authorities must obtain authorization to close from the Governor’s Office of Employee Relations (GOER).
+GOER will consult with the New York State Office of General Services and/or the Director of State Operations.
+Once authorization has been received, the University will release both internal agency communication and media announcements to the public.
+If questions arise as a result of a radio broadcast, telecast or other announcement involving the campus, a telephone call to your supervisor is recommended to obtain clarification prior to taking action.
+It should be noted that even when closures occur, employees performing essential services are expected to report to work in emergencies as part of their job responsibilities related to the emergency itself.
+While some positions are always deemed essential, others may be deemed essential on a case-by-case basis depending on the particular extraordinary circumstance.

 Links to Related Procedures and Information